Just One More Stratification!

 Written by Sam Bail

-While my previous role touched on pretty much all aspects of “data” in the context of an actual external facing data product, ranging from data product management to data engineering, I also spent some time providing insights about feature usage of a SaaS product to internal stakeholders – i.e. classical BI or product analytics type of “data”.
-One of the things that stood out to me was the almost insatiable demand of consumers for more data – more analyses, more stratifications, more filtering.
-Often, these requests would come in as ad-hoc requests: “Hey, these numbers look great, could you group them by year in addition to month so we can see some trends?”, or, “Maybe if we exclude this kind of population…”
+I’ve been working in “data” for a few years now, with the majority of my time spent on pretty much all aspects of data engineering in the context of an actual external facing data product.
+In a previous role, I was mostly responsible for the “plumbing” and data quality testing, rather than data analysis or data science.
+However, over the course of the years I also got to work on a few internal data analytics projects that were looking for insights into feature usage of a SaaS product.
+One of the things that stood out to me about this type of analytical work was the almost insatiable demand of consumers for more data – more analyses, more filtering, more stratifications.
+Often, these requests would come in as ad-hoc requests: “Hey, these numbers look great, could you group them by year in addition to month so we can see some trends?”, or, “Maybe if we exclude this kind of population… could you just add that filter real quick?”

-Agree on the specs: It’s easy to just brainstorm ideas and get an idea of what users want, then go off and pull some data, but this also sets you up for scope creep.
+- Agree on the specs: It’s easy to just brainstorm ideas and get an idea of what users want, then go off and pull some data, but this also sets you up for scope creep.
 Treat data work the same way as a software project: there’s a clear spec including stratifications and filters, some form of plan based on priorities, as well as customer acceptance criteria.
 One option is also to prototype some output using dummy data to make sure your stakeholders have the same idea in mind of what the final deliverable looks like – e.g. will they get a CSV file, an Excel, a pivot table, an interactive dashboard, some numbers in an email…?
 Additionally, treat data work as regular work – if you’re working with a ticketing system, make sure to estimate and assign points, stick to a sprint cadence, and/or timebox work.
-This allows you to treat the project as an actual project with a plan – and if stakeholders ask for work outside of the currently scoped project, you can ask them.
+This allows you to treat the project as an actual project with a plan – and if stakeholders ask for work outside of the currently scoped project, you can ask them to re-prioritize other work in favor of the new request.

-Any platform, even if it’s “just” internally facing, is a product that needs to be treated as such.
+- Any platform, even if it’s “just” internally facing, is a product that needs to be treated as such.
 As in: it takes time to build, it needs a roadmap, an owner and plan for maintenance/enhancements/bug fixes, a plan for authentication and authorization (who/which team gives and gets permissions to what?), training and onboarding of new users, a plan for availability/uptime… And if you’re thinking “oh hell that sounds like a lot of work”, you’re absolutely right.
-It’s an investment.
+It’s an investment, and you need to consider the ROI and long-term strategy when embarking on such a project.

 You should star us on Github